- Field bindweed

 To stop blood vessel growth and shrink tumors

-Lab studies in mice and chicken eggs suggest that bindweed extracts may stop blood vessel growth.
-In mice, this caused tumors to stop growing.
+Lab studies suggest that bindweed extracts may stop blood vessel growth and cause tumors to stop growing.
 However, this effect has not been tested in humans.

 To stimulate the immune system